katrienantonio/werkt-U-al-met-R/README.md

 ## werkt-U-al-met-R

-A 3h introductory workshop: learning R by doing, oriented to actuaries\!
+A 3h introductory workshop: learning R by doing, oriented to actuaries and risk managers\!

-Course materials for the online edition of the course in May 2021.
+Course materials for the online edition of the course in September 2021.

 The R programming language is an invaluable tool for data science.
 This course equips you with the fundamental tools for data analysis in R and RStudio.

-📆 May 17, 2021 <br> 🕕 From 1.30pm to 4.30pm <br> 📌 online, using Zoom
+📆 September 6, 2021 <br> 🕜 From 9.00am to 12.00pm <br> 📌 online,
+organized by Capgemini Academy and Nationale Nederlanden

 Course materials will be posted in the days before the workshop.